+- 1

+- 2

 - In the interests of fairness to other students, you are expected to have a genuine reason for requesting an extension to the coursework/dissertation submission date.

 Your request should be made and given approval prior to the original submission date.
-In the case of illness, you must provide written evidence from an appropriate medical practitioner and enclose - 2 - In other circumstances, you should discuss your case with either the Module Leader, Course Director or your - Mentor.
+In the case of illness, you must provide written evidence from an appropriate medical practitioner and enclose this.
+In other circumstances, you should discuss your case with either the Module Leader, Course Director or your - Mentor.
 However, you will still be required to provide appropriate written evidence in support of your request.
 When you have completed Section 1 of the Form, you should pass the Form to the Module Leader who will sign the Form, and return it to you indicating whether or not an extension has been granted.
-A copy of the Form will be placed in your file.
+A copy of the Form will - 6 - the Form, and return it to you indicating whether or not an extension has been grained.
+(1995) and the be placed in your file.

-If you are granted an extension, you must attach a copy of the signed Form to your coursework/dissertation - 6 - when you hand it in on or before the new submission date.
+If you are granted an extension, you must attach a copy of the signed Form to your coursework/dissertation when you hand it in on or before the new submission date.